Master in International Economics

 |Accreditation||Foundation for International Business Administration Accreditation (FIBAA)|

-The Berlin School of Economics and Law (BSEL) awards successful students on this programme the internationally recognised Master of Arts (M.A.) degree.
-The International Economics programme provides the skills needed to pursue internationally oriented careers with government and non-government organisations as well as with international businesses and international business organisations.
-The degree is accredited by the international academic ratings agency FIBAA, and is recognised as qualifying graduates to apply for posts in the senior German civil service - in line with the joint guidelines agreed by the Standing Conference of the Interior Ministers of the Länder (Innenministerkonferenz) and the Standing Conference of the Ministers of Education and Cultural Affairs of the Länder in the Federal Republic of Germany (Kultusministerkonferenz).
+The Berlin School of Economics and Law (BSEL) awards successful students of this programme the internationally recognised Master of Arts (M.A.) degree.
+The International Economics programme provides the skills needed to pursue internationally oriented careers with government and non-government organisations as well as with international businesses, business organisations and trade unions, but also to apply for PhD programmes.
+The degree is accredited by the international academic ratings agency FIBAA, and is recognised as qualifying graduates to apply for positions in the senior German civil service - in line with the joint guidelines agreed by the Standing Conference of the Interior Ministers of the Länder (Innenministerkonferenz) and the Standing Conference of the Ministers of Education and Cultural Affairs of the Länder in the Federal Republic of Germany (Kultusministerkonferenz).

 The first semester is built around mandatory courses in, for example, international economics, macroeconomics and development economics.
 In the second semester students choose from a range of electives.
-In addition, they all participate in a project seminar focusing in detail on selected contemporary policy issues.
+In addition, all students participate in a project seminar focusing in detail on selected contemporary policy issues.
 The third semester is reserved for researching and preparing the thesis.
-Teaching is entirely in English, giving students an opportunity to sustainably improve their comprehension and speaking skills in an English context.
-This approach also reflects the standard requirements for applicants hoping to work in international companies.
 Classes are conducted in a combined lecture/seminar format where students are expected to play an active part.

 |Language of Instruction||English|